picomet/picomet/docs/source/comet.rst

     No blogs found
   </div>

-Since django ORM querysets are lazy, we can fetch a single item from the database and render it on server then update it on client.
+Since django ORM querysets are lazy, we can also fetch a single object from the database and partially render a list item.

-To partially update a single item or something in that item, picomet requires ``s-of``, ``s-key`` and ``s-keys`` attributes.
+To partially update any element in a list item, picomet requires ``s-of``, ``s-key`` and ``s-keys`` attributes.

 See how to use ``s-of``, ``s-key`` and ``s-keys`` in the :doc:`/action` guide.